WEBINAR: Proving CTV Performance in an Outcomes-First World

 We’d suggest tracking the many attribution points that indicate CTV success.
 Depending on your goals and customer journey, these may include:

-• After-Ad influence: Measure how consumers were impacted by your ad with data about actions they take after watching an ad, such as researching your products and services.
+• After-Ad influence: Measure how your ad impacts consumers by tracking actions they take after viewing it, such as researching your products and services.

 • Brand Lift Studies: Gain more intel about how campaign exposure influences awareness, attitudes, and opinions about your company.